jluispcardenas/codeexpert/README.md

 In this project you can list and enter a series of videos, you have been asked to add the following features:

-- Create the URL "/popular/" to show the five most popular videos, based on the following rules:
+1. Create the URL "/popular/" to show the five most popular videos, based on the following rules:
  - Likes add 10 points of popularity
  - Dislikes subtract 5 points of popularity
  - Comments add 1 point of popularity
- - Today videos are 100 points of popularity worth than yesterday's videos
+ - Today videos are 100 points of popularity worth than yesterday's videos and so on (e.g. tomorrow video will have 100 more than today's video)
  - In case that all videos have the same popularity points, choose five videos at random.
  - include only the videos of the current month.
 If there aren't any new videos, pick five videos at random.
  - This website is on fast-growing, think on a scalable solution

-example:
+ - example:
-  Today video with 2 likes and 1 dislike, and 1 comments -> 116
+    1. Today video with 2 likes and 1 dislike, and 1 comments -> 116
-  Yesterday video with 2 likes and 1 dislike, and 1 comments -> 16
+    2. Yesterday video with 2 likes and 1 dislike, and 1 comments -> 16

-- Create the URL "/history/" to show the videos that the logged user has seen, ordered from new to old, paginated by 10.
+2. Create the URL "/history/" to show the videos that the logged user has seen, ordered from new to old, paginated by 10.

-- Build the test you consider necessary to test /popular/ and /history/
+3. Build the test you consider necessary to test /popular/ and /history/

-You are also being asked to fix any issues that you find on any files of this project (we deliberately added quite a few)
+4. You are also being asked to fix any issues(e.g bugs,typos,logic errors, etc) that you may find on any files of this project (we deliberately added quite a few).

+We included some initial data so you can work on it.

 # Clarifications